kiseki1107/New-York-City-Crime-Analysis/README.md

 <a name="Introduction"></a>
 ## Introduction
+The city of New York is one of the most populous city in United States.
 Provided publically by New York City agencies, the NYC crime open data can be found [here](https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Historic/qgea-i56i).
-Obtained through using API or exporting a CSV file, the crime dataset contains roughly 6.5 million NYPD reports/complaints throughout the five boroughs of the city from 2006 to 2017.
-The purpose of this project is to analyze how the crime rate in the city of New York has changed within a decade since 2006.
+The purpose of this project is to analyze how the crime rate in New York City has changed within a decade since 2006.
 Additonally, this project seeks to utilize machine learning to predict crime rate occurences based on incident location.

 <a name="Methods"></a>
 ### Methods